Microsoft Azure Information Protection can be purchased either standalone or through one of the following Microsoft licensing suites:

 Provides additional rights to use the on-premises connectors, track and revoke shared documents, and enable users to manually classify and label documents.

-Note: Also part of Microsoft Enterprise Mobility + Security E3 and Microsoft 365 E3.
+Note: Also part of Microsoft Enterprise Mobility + Security E3, Microsoft 365 E3 and Microsoft 365 Business.

 Azure Information Protection Premium P2